 The international drybulk shipping industry is capital intensive, requiring significant amounts of investment.
 Much of this investment is financed by long term debt.
-Our debt usually contains interest rates that fluctuate with LIBOR.
-[See Item 3.D: "Risk Factors" above for more information on risks related to volatility in, and the discontinuance of, LIBOR.]
+Our debt usually contains interest rates that fluctuate with SOFR.
+See Item 3.D: "Risk Factors" above for more information on risks related to volatility in SOFR.